 - On the Asset Settings page, provide the API key from the Umbrella web application.

-- If you haven't previously used this playbook, configure and activate it.
+- If you haven't previously used the Suspicious email domain enrichment playbook, configure and activate it.

 - Navigate to Home>Playbooks and search for suspicious_email_domain_enrichment.
 If it’s not there, click Update from Source Control and select Community to download new community playbooks.